brandonhach/setara-portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This website is my portfolio where I can display my interests and projects in a clean and professional aesthetic.
+The layout style is inspired by Bento.me

 ### Built With
 ![Next.js](https://img.shields.io/badge/next.js-000000?style=for-the-badge&logo=nextdotjs&logoColor=white)